SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/*-arguments.md

 #### passivelike voices

+##### definition

 »⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an verblikeal argument＿⟯.

+##### demoting

 »⟮Demoting⟯« ⟮＿an verblikeal argument＿⟯ is ⟮dropping it⟯ or ⟮realizing it in some less central way⟯, thus ⟮decreasing ＿the valency＿ of the verblike⟯.
-In ⟮＿demoting＿ ＿a verblikeal argument＿⟯, the ⟮remaining argument(s)⟯ k⟮eep(s) its/their ＿thematic role＿⟯, and ⟮may or may not⟯ ⟮change ＿case＿⟯.
+In ⟮＿demoting＿ ＿a verblikeal argument＿⟯, the ⟮remaining argument(s)⟯ ⟮keep(s) its/their ＿thematic role＿⟯, and ⟮may or may not⟯ ⟮change ＿case＿⟯.

 ##### valency > 1

 ###### passive and antipassive.

-Both ⟮＿the passive＿⟯ and ⟮c_;＿antipassive voice＿⟯ result in ⟮C2⟯ → ⟮c_;C1⟯.

-####### passive

-»⟮The passive voice⟯« is ⟮＿the passivelike voice＿⟯ for ⟮＿nominative-accusative＿⟯ morphosyntactic alignments.
-»⟮The passive voice⟯« ⟮＿demotes＿ A1⟯ and ⟮A2 → A1⟯.
-⟮＿The passive voice＿⟯ can equivalently be said to make ⟮＿the subject＿⟯ into ⟮＿a patient＿⟯.

-####### antipassive

-»⟮The antipassive voice⟯« is ⟮＿the passivelike voice＿⟯ for ⟮＿ergative-absolutive＿⟯ morphosyntactic alignments.
-»⟮The antipassive voice⟯« ⟮＿demotes＿ A2⟯ and ⟮A1 → A1⟯.
+The passive/antipassive voice is a passivelike voice which demotes A1/A2, as a result does A2/A1 → A1 and thus make sure that A1 has C1, thus also making A1 a patient/an agent.

 ###### middle